 Gate opens at 8:00 am.

-Registration will begin around 9:00 am.
+Registration begins at 8:45 am with the match starting at 9:00 am.
 As you arrive, rack your rifles and use an ECI in your rifle.
 Pipe cleaners will work.
 Lever actions will have levers open.
 At this time, the Match Director will have a safety meeting and answer questions.
 After the meeting, at least three designated shooters will be called to the line with their rifles and equipment.
 Each shooter will need a spotter/score keeper.
 The Iron Sight shooter will have a 15” and a 12” disk for their target.
 The Scope shooter will have an 8” disk for their target.
 There will be a 12” paper target affixed to the back drop over each steel target.
 At the direction of the Match Director the shooter will have 5 minutes for sighting-in on steel only.
 The Match Director will call cease fire.
 The Match director will instruct all shooters to begin the competition.
 Each shooter will engage the steel with 10 rounds and the paper bullseye target with 5 rounds.
 The scoring lines will be the value of each shot.
 A bonus target of one round may be added.
 All fired rounds will be fired at each shooters pace.
 Later, we may put a time limit on each string.
 After all shots are fired, the Match Director will call Cease Fire and request that all rifles be racked.
 The range will be called COLD and helpers will paint, paste, or replace targets as needed.
 We will paint, paste, or replace after each string.